-This section will outline the features, pros and cons of 5 of the best drones on the market.
+This section will outline the features, pros, and cons of 5 of the best drones on the market.
 We have taken the pain to review 5 top racing drones to help you make the best decision that suits your need for a racing drone.

 If you are looking for a racing drone with very powerful motors that can reach speeds up to 45kmh, the Holy Stone HS230 RC Racing FPV Drone might be the one for you.
 This drone is aerodynamically constructed to give you maximum speeds.
 The HS230 has a sturdy frame that can withstand multiple crashes.
 We recommend you get extra parts such as additional propellers and ESC.

-This HS230 is fitted with a 720 120° FOV HD camera and 5.8GHz real-time image transmission, which lets you watch your racing drone in high speed while also taking fantastic action shots on the LCD screen.
+This HS230 is fitted with a 720 120° FOV HD camera and 5.8GHz real-time image transmission, which lets you watch your racing drone at high speed while also taking fantastic action shots on the LCD screen.

 Another key feature is the 3 speed mode, which lets you transition between speeds while competing at different drone racing challenges.